benlebdaoui/benlebdaoui.github.io/_projects/3_projects.md

 March 2, 2025: I took some time to touch up on HTML and learn enough JavaScript to create a very basic interface to run the model.
 It is now completely working and uploaded to my GitHub as its own repo!
 You can use [this link](https://github.com/benlebdaoui/prem_predictor) to navigate to it to check out all the code as well as the datasets I created.
 Now I am going to learn how to use Render to turn it into an accessible site.

+March 19, 2025: I found some datasets from the 2021/22 and 2022/23 seasons, cleaned those, and then concatonated them with the original dataset.
+I also retrained the model without taking possession as a feature and it changed nothing so I took it out completely.
+I retrained the model on all three datasets together and the accuracy on the test set improved from 80.26% to 92.11%.
+The new changes have been pushed to the project repo.